Your Medicare Benefits…Key Nuts and Bolts To Know

 You have 2 main options to choose from with Medicare.

-• Option 1…Original/Traditional Medicare (Parts A, B, D) Part B and D are optional
+• Option 1…Original/Traditional Medicare (Parts A, B, D) Parts B and D are optional

 • Option 2…Medicare Advantage.
 (Part C)